About Alison Marie

 It didn’t matter much then because I was young and resilient.
 The little niggles were easy to ignore.

->>Strength IS stabilty<<
+>>Strength IS stability<<

 My strength training now includes:

-Heavy weights with a focus on training movements instead of muscles.
 For example, training to be able to organize your center of mass over your stance leg (load).

 Once we can load, we can train propulsion and power.
 (Side note, that's not just going through the motions to sweat with some HIIT circuit for runners.
 We need to move with purpose!)